PSriVarshan/TSA_EXP5/README.md

 ### AIM:

-To Illustrates how to perform time series analysis and decomposition on the monthly average temperature of a city/country and for airline passengers.
+To Illustrates how to perform time series analysis and decomposition on the monthly tank losses in Russian War

 ### ALGORITHM: